mobxjs/serializr/README.md

 -   `map(propSchema)`: Serializes an Map or string key based collection
 -   `object(modelSchema)`: Serializes an child model element
 -   `reference(modelSchema, lookupFunction?)`: Serializes a reference to another model element
+-   `custom(serializeFunction, deserializeFunction)`: Create your own property serializer by providing two functions, one that converts modelValue to jsonValue, and one that does the inverse
+-   There is a special prop schema: `"*": true` that serializes all enumerable, non mentioned values as primitive

 It is possible to define your own prop schemas.
 You can define your own propSchema by creating a function that returns an object with the following signature: